 I’ve recently commenced a Jens Christian Skou Fellowship at the Aarhus Institute of Advanced Studies, focusing on how skilled creative practitioners, such as architects and designers, develop and manage ideas.
-I also direct the Centre for Digital Creativity with my colleagues Clemens Klokmose and Kim Halskov.
-Our objective is to build a world-class research environment to explore the potentials for digital tools to better support human creativity and knowledge work.
+I also direct the Centre for Digital Creativity with my colleagues and centre co-directors Clemens Klokmose and Kim Halskov.
+Our objective is to establish a world-class research environment to explore the potentials for digital tools to better support human creativity and knowledge work.

-The center houses five externally funded research projects, three of which I direct:
+The center houses seven externally funded research projects, three of which I manage:

 - PLACED, which explores how novel digital services can support library activities (book readings, 3D printing workshops, etc), capture the knowledge created in them, and make it part of an ever-evolving library collection.

 - CoCreate, which examines the use of digital tools in collaborative creative work practices in design studios, and develops prototypes of novel digital tools to support and transform this work.

 - Creative Tools, which also explores the potentials of digital tools to support and enrich collaborative creative work, but in a wider spectrum of activities, ranging from digital arts production to exploration in the natural sciences.

 I’m currently co-editing a TOCHI special issue on Human-Building Interaction, which will be out in April 2019.

 - March 26: I’ll be giving my inaugural lecture as Professor of Interaction Design, entitled Creating (with) Computers.